dmsc/fastbasic/manual.md

 Arrays
 ------

-Arrays hold many numeric values (called elements), the elements can be accessed by an index.
+Arrays hold many ordered values (called elements), the elements can be accessed by an index.